step-security/secure-repo/README.md

 ## Functionality Overview

+Secure-Workflows API

-Secure-Workflows API takes in a GitHub Actions workflow file as an input and returns a transformed workflow YAML file with the following changes.
-You can select which of these changes you want to make.
+- Takes in a GitHub Actions workflow YAML file as an input
+- Returns a transformed workflow file with fixes applied
+- You can select which of these changes you want to make

-### 1. Minimum `GITHUB_TOKEN` permissions are set for each job
+### 1. Automatically set minimum GITHUB_TOKEN permissions

 #### Why is this needed?

-The GITHUB_TOKEN is an automatically generated secret that lets you make authenticated calls to the GitHub API in your workflow runs.
-Actions generates a new token for each job and expires the token when a job completes.
-The token has write permissions to a number of API endpoints except in the case of pull requests from forks which are always read.
+- The GITHUB_TOKEN is an automatically generated secret that lets you make authenticated calls to the GitHub API

-If the token is compromised due to a malicious Action or step in the workflow, it can be misused to overwrite releases or source code in a branch.
-To limit the damage that can be done in such a scenario, [GitHub recommends setting minimum token permissions for the GITHUB_TOKEN](https://github.blog/changelog/2021-04-20-github-actions-control-permissions-for-github_token/).
+- If the token is compromised due to a malicious Action or step in the workflow, it can be misused to overwrite releases or source code in a branch
+- To limit the damage that can be done in such a scenario, [GitHub recommends setting minimum token permissions for the GITHUB_TOKEN](https://github.blog/changelog/2021-04-20-github-actions-control-permissions-for-github_token/).

 #### Before and After the fix

-Before the fix, your workflow may look like this
+Before the fix, your workflow may look like this (no permissions set)

 ```yaml
 on: